hmkinsler/eng810/progress_notes/week_eleven.md

     - For loops

 # Raspberry Pi
-- I was able to successfully build and compile
+- I was able to successfully [build and compile Scantailor-Advanced](/raspberry_pi/build_compile_scantailor-advanced.md)

 # Experimenting w/ Arduino to control foot pedal
 - Still need to draw up wire diagram
 - Plan to revisit the [capture.py](/diyscanner/capture.py) script to use either buttons or foot pedal switches to determine which camera(s) are included in the main function block
+- Demonstration of camera capturing [here](https://youtu.be/D0Inl5WpwX4)
-- I haven't worked with the foot pedal yet, but I did manage to get something set up on a breadboard
+- I haven't worked with the foot pedal yet, the [image capture demonstration]() shows how I set-up two switches to connect to each camera as an alternative for now